Brubeck by

 / Stories

-Yet the most memorable performance I’ve seen may have been Dave Brubeck on piano opening the Kent, CT jazz fest a few years before his death at age 92.
+Yet the most memorable performance in memory may be Dave Brubeck on piano opening the Kent, CT jazz fest a few years before his death at age 92.
 We waited for Time Out and not surprisingly he saved it for last.
 And as the festival was held out-of-doors with no house for Brubeck to bring down, it seemed when he hit that last note he brought down the summer sky and all the stars.

-But thinking back, I can remember another memorable performance 35 years earlier when we saw a young Dave Brubeck jazzing it up on piano at a New York cabaret.
-I don’t remember the venue but I can tell you the date as we’d been celebrating our anniversary, and I remember we were both a bit tipsy when we got home.
+But thinking back, I can remember another Dave Brubeck memorable performance 35 years earlier when we saw a young Brubeck jazzing it up on piano at a New York cabaret.
+I don’t remember the venue but I can tell you the date as we had been celebrating our anniversary, and I remember we were both a bit tipsy when we got home.

 Nine months later – almost to the day – our son was born, and so I guess you can pin that memorable performance on Brubeck too.